 Project MC2 are passionate about encouraging more young people especially girls into these areas demonstrating that they can be fun and are not just for boys.
 Their aim is to prove that being smart is cool as those that watch the popular Netflix show Project MC2 will be aware.
 The Project MC2 super smart and chic heroines are back to take on more secret missions for top secret organisation NOV8 using their love of science and sky skills to help them complete their missions.
 Two new seasons of the show were launched in 2016 with new products and two new characters.
 This Spring will see the girls return to our screens with many new exciting S.T.E.A.M. focused products including the Project Mc2 H20 Nail Science Lab.

 As seen in the Netflix original show Adrienne Attoms’ next mission is to use her cosmetic chemistry skills to formulate the perfect look for saving the world.
-With the Mc2 H20 Nail Science Lab children can now perform this same cool S.T.E.A.M. experiment at home using just household ingredients.
+With the Mc2 H20 Nail Science Lab children can now perform this same cool S.T.E.A.M. experiment at home using household ingredients.
 By using a scientific process called hydrographic printing children can create amazing and unique marble designs!
-It is very easy to use and can be applied directly to children’s nails or to the provided press-on nails with any combination of polishes that you own.
+It is very easy to use and can be applied directly to children’s nails.
+Alternatively use the press-on nails provided with any combination of polishes that you own.

 What is hydrographic printing?
 A quick Science Lesson